yeeydu/Bible/README.md

 ### <div align="center">A simple Bible app created with react native.</div>

 - ❓ A King James Version Bible app created with a json data to display books, chapters and verses.
-It also has a dark mode, navigation, routes and sharing.
+It also has a dark mode and searching functionality
+- Expo
+- Async-storage
+- React-navigation/native
+- React-native
+- React Router

 - ⚡ Fun fact: I use simple javascript files and syntax